xmake-io/xmake-docs/guide/configuration.md

 The default path is in the `~/.xmake/cache` directory, which stores various cache files during the package installation process, which takes up more storage space, and the user can also set it separately.

-Of course, xmake will automatically clean up all cache files of the previous month every month.
+Of course, Xmake will automatically clean up all cache files of the previous month every month.

 ### XMAKE_PROGRAM_DIR

-- Set the script directory of xmake
+- Set the script directory of Xmake

-All lua scripts of xmake are installed with the installer.
+All lua scripts of Xmake are installed with the installer.
 By default, they are in the installation directory.
 However, if you want to switch to the script directory you downloaded to facilitate local modification and debugging, you can set the this variable.

-If you want to view the script directory currently used by xmake, you can execute:
+If you want to view the script directory currently used by Xmake, you can execute:

 ```console
 $ xmake l os.programdir